Korean Lilac Bonsai Tree

 Appearance: It is a decideous ornamental shrub with gray-brown bark and dark green, opposite, elliptic to ovate shape leaves.

 Flowering: In late spring it produces lavender-white to violet-purple fragrant flowers that are supported by long inflorescences.
 It will bloom at any age with showy flowers that will cover the entire shrub.
-Flowers are followed by fruits, which is are brown capsules.
+Flowers are followed by fruits, which are brown capsules.

 Outdoor/Indoor Use: Outdoors.